joshtemple/lkml/README.md

 # lkml

-A speedy LookML parser implemented in pure Python.
+A speedy LookML parser and serializer implemented in pure Python.

+`lkml.load` parses LookML strings to Python objects or JSON strings. `lkml.dump` serializes (generates) LookML strings from Python objects.

-Why should you use it?
+Why should you use `lkml`?
 - Tested on **over 160K lines of LookML** from public repositories on GitHub
 - Parses a typical view or model file in < **10 ms** (excludes I/O time)
 - Written in pure, modern Python 3.7 with **no external dependencies**